NVIDIA/NVFlare/docs/release_notes/flare_240.rst

 Finanical Application Examples
 ------------------------------
-To demonstrate how to perform Fraud Detection in financial applications, we introduced an `example <https://github.com/NVIDIA/NVFlare/tree/main/examples/advanced/finance>`_ illustrating how to use XGBoost in various ways to train a model in a federated manner with a `finance dataset <https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud>`_.
+To demonstrate how to perform Fraud Detection in financial applications, we introduced an :github_nvflare_link:`example <examples/advanced/finance>` illustrating how to use XGBoost in various ways to train a model in a federated manner with a `finance dataset <https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud>`_.
 We illustrate both vertical and horizontal federated learning with XGBoost, along with histogram and tree-based approaches.